This post is a result of several discussions with Rodion Déev.

 One might notice that the condition is in fact unnecessary.
 We shall say that is a generalised CR-structure if the same condition holds, although .

-Now let again be again a complex vector bundle of rank over a complex manifold and a Hermitian metric on it.
+Now let again again be a complex vector bundle of rank over a complex manifold , and a Hermitian metric on it.
 Denote by the bundle of -unit spheres in .
-We will usually assume that f both and are fixed and use simplified notation .
+We will usually assume that both and are fixed and use simplified notation .
 Let be the projection.

 Definition: A Chern-Ehresmann connection on is a generalised CR-structure on , which satisfies the following properties: